Chapter 9 Multiple regression

 ## Coefficients:

-This output helps us write the equation for the relationship between feelings on the Democratic Party and feelings in ICE:
+This output helped us write the equation for the relationship between reaganMargin1980 and trumpMargin2024:

 ##